github-clonner/infra-role-livepeer/README.md

 # Requirements

-This role assumes availability of:
+Due to being part of Status infra this role assumes availability of certain things:

 * Docker for running containers
 * Nginx full installation